wiidotmom/aoc/README.md

 # AoC

-All of my Advent of Code solutions (currently just 2020)
+All of my Advent of Code solutions

 Language of choice: TypeScript